 - Wages earned from a job

 - Interest earnings

-- Required minimum distributions (RMD) from qualified retirement accounts, such as a 401(k) or traditional IRA
+- Required minimum distributions (RMDs) from qualified retirement accounts, such as a 401(k) or traditional IRA

 If you have any types of taxable income that would affect your AGI calculation, the first thing you could try and avoid taxes on Social Security is to contribute to tax-advantaged accounts.
 Specifically, that includes Roth accounts.

 Roth IRAs and Roth 401(k) accounts allow for 100% tax-free distributions in retirement.
 A Roth IRA is also exempt from required minimum distributions starting at age 72.
 Withdrawals made in retirement from a Roth IRA wouldn’t affect your AGI calculations when determining which part of your Social Security benefits, if any, are taxable.
 If you already have a traditional 401(k) at work, you could use a Roth IRA to help offset some of your tax liability in retirement.

 You could also consider a Roth IRA conversion if your assets are currently held in a traditional IRA.
 This allows you to essentially swap your current IRA for a Roth version, allowing you to tap into the benefit of tax-free withdrawals in retirement.
 But there’s a catch.
 You’ll owe income tax on any amounts you convert at the time the conversion happens.

 Another option for minimizing Social Security taxes is to draw down taxable income as much as possible before taking benefits.
 Remember, the earliest age at which you can begin taking Social Security is 62.
 But if you have a 401(k) or IRA, you can begin taking money from those accounts without facing a tax penalty starting at age 59.5.